 No researcher may give an indication that an employee is required to participate as a research subject.
 No coercion or inference that employment status could be affected with respect to participation in research activities is allowed.
-TTUHSC employees who are paid for their participation in a research project should be informed that the compensation may be considered to be "additional"

-compensation" from TTUHSC and will be taxed accordingly.
-Further information regarding payment of employees as research participants can be found in TTUHSC OP 72.19 Payment to Research Participants/Patient Studies.
+TTUHSC employees who are paid for their participation in a research project should be informed that the compensation may be considered to be "additional compensation" from TTUHSC and will be taxed accordingly.
+Further information regarding payment of employees as research participants can be found in <a href="https://doi.org/10.1097/nc.19-payment-to-newed-newe